SAML-Toolkits/python3-saml/README.md

 Using ````parse_remote```` IdP metadata can be obtained and added to the settings without further ado.

+Take in mind that the OneLogin_Saml2_IdPMetadataParser class does not validate in any way the URL that is introduced in order to be parsed.

+Usually the same administrator that handles the Service Provider also sets the URL to the IdP, which should be a trusted resource.

+But there are other scenarios, like a SAAS app where the administrator of the app delegates this functionality to other users.
+In this case, extra precaution should be taken in order to validate such URL inputs and avoid attacks like SSRF.

 ``
 idp_data = OneLogin_Saml2_IdPMetadataParser.parse_remote('https://example.com/auth/saml2/idp/metadata')
 ``